This

 exhausted with the startling realization of what he has done, yet a

-gentle grin emerges for its success.
+gentle grin emerges from his success.
 And he is compelled to do it all

 over again.
 On his belt hangs a leather sheath containing garden